-OVERVIEW: The Marisla Foundation is best known for its major environmental grantmaking, which is focused on marine resources conservation and select regions of North America, Chile, and the western Pacific.
+OVERVIEW: This Foundation is best known for its major environmental grantmaking, which focuses on marine resources conservation in select regions of North America, Chile, and the western Pacific.
 However, the foundation also actively engages in human services grantmaking in the California counties of Los Angeles and Orange.

-IP TAKE: Local nonprofits often write off the Marisla Foundation as a strictly environmental funder.
-However, this foundation has a strong and specialized human services program that aims to meet the physical, mental, and financial needs of southern California women.
-Women-focused homelessness, substance abuse, domestic violence and vocational training programs in Los Angeles and Orange counties see the steadiest show of Marisla support.
+IP TAKE: While it is best known as an environmental funder, this foundation has a strong and specialized human services program that seeks to meet the physical, mental, and financial needs of southern California women.
+Marisla prioritizes women-focused homelessness, substance abuse, domestic violence and vocational training programs in Los Angeles and Orange counties.

-We have already covered in detail Marisla’s work in environmental conservation, which is what the foundation is best known for.
-The environmental program focuses on conserving biological diversity and sustainable ecosystem management, with an emphasis on marine resources.
+The environmental program supports conserving biological diversity and sustainable ecosystem management, with an emphasis on marine resources.
 North America, the western Pacific, and Chile are the geographical areas of focus for these grants.
-Health threats caused by toxic chemicals are also of particular interest to the Marisla Foundation.
+The foundation also does some grantmaking for health threats caused by toxic chemicals.

-Meanwhile, Marisla’s human services funding has a local geographical focus, in Los Angeles and Orange counties, and is dedicated to assisting women with their physical, mental, and financial health.
+Marisla’s human services funding has a local geographical focus, in Los Angeles and Orange counties.
+It seeks to support women’s physical, mental, and financial health.
 Marisla typically makes these grants to local organizations working in the fields of domestic violence, homelessness, substance abuse, and vocational training.
 The foundation also regularly contributes millions of dollars to the Orange County Community Foundation for the Marisla Fund.

-Grant applications are accepted November 15 through January 15, February 15 through April 15, May 15 through July 15, and August 15 through October 15.
-Board meetings are held in March, June, September, and December each year.
+It accepts grant applications November 15 through January 15, February 15 through April 15, May 15 through July 15, and August 15 through October 15.
+It holds board meetings in March, June, September, and December each year.
 As a general rule, Marisla does not fund individuals or political causes.
-Grant applicants should expect to hear back from the Marisla staff within two to three months after submitting an application, so be patient.
+Grant applicants should expect to hear back from the Marisla staff within two to three months after submitting an application.

-The entire application process is conducted online, so don’t bother sending any paper copies.
+The entire application process is conducted online.
 Electronic proposals are handled by Marisla’s administrator, Foundation Source at (800) 839-5316, or email@example.com.
 However, program-related questions can be directed to Marisla’s own staff administrator, Glenda Menges at firstname.lastname@example.org.